Maintenance for the week of November 25:

 I really notice it when I switch to my laptop while watching the kids.

-Megaservers: PC NA / EU (sometimes) Xbox NA (sometimes)
+Megaservers: PC NA (sometimes) / EU (sometimes) Xbox NA (mostly)

 Luxury Furniture Gallery [PC/NA]: Moon-Sugar Meadow

-Website:BenevolentBowd.ca, "Sharing My Notes With the World to Help Others"
+Website:BenevolentBowd.ca, "Shared My Notes With the World to Help Others"

 #TeamStackableTreasureMaps